 Note: SBR never spoils.
 You are safe.
 Enjoy!

-Welcome back to SBox Recommends, where our motto is “Every film has its fans”.
-Here I review a movie and then determine who will like it best and who will like it the least.
+Welcome back to SBox Recommends, where our motto is “every film has its fans”.
+Here I see a movie, review it, and then find out who will like it most and who will like it least.

 Note: SBR never spoils.
 You are safe.
 Enjoy!

-Welcome back to SBox Recommends, where I see a movie, review it, and then find out if this movie is right for you!
+Welcome back to SBox Recommends, where our motto is “Every film has its fans”.
+Here I see a movie, review it, and then find out who will like it most and who will like it least.